mohammadzainabbas/pulumi-labs/aws-fleet-python/README.md

 6. Update your environment:

-Now, update your environment in `Pulumi.dev.yaml` with the following:
+Now, update your environment (that you'd already setup in step 1) in `Pulumi.dev.yaml` like the following:

 ```yaml
 environment: